Academic Leadership Toolkit

 Overview:

-The faculty search committee training provides strategies to conduct effective searches, combat cognitive biases, and make better hiring recommendations.
+The faculty search committee training provides strategies to conduct effective searches and make high-quality hiring recommendations.
 Before the search gets underway, the hiring official (typically the dean or provost) and/or the search committee should develop a recruitment plan.
 The plan delineates outreach efforts and activities that will be taken to build the applicant pool.

 Goals:

-- Conduct an open and competitive search process
+• Conduct an open, objective, and competitive search process

 Authority and Responsibility:

-- The committee chairperson provides leadership to the search committee members and ensures consistency and equity in how the search is conducted.
+• The committee chairperson provides leadership to the search committee members and ensures consistency and fairness in how the search is conducted.

 Common Pitfalls:

-- Search committee chairs conduct searches without completing the required online Faculty Search Committee Training (PDF).
+• Search committee chairs conduct searches without completing the required training.

 Resources: